imagej/imagej.github.io/pages/Auto_Local_Threshold.md

 **ImageJ**: requires v1.42m or newer.
-Download [Auto\_Threshold-X.Y.Z.jar](http://maven.imagej.net/service/local/artifact/maven/redirect?r=releases&g=sc.fiji&a=Auto_Threshold&v=RELEASE&e=jar) and copy it into the ImageJ/plugins folder and either restart ImageJ or run the '{% include bc content="Help | Update Menus" %}' command.
-After this a new command should appear in '{% include bc content="Image |
+Download [Auto\_Threshold-X.Y.Z.jar](http://maven.imagej.net/service/local/artifact/maven/redirect?r=releases&g=sc.fiji&a=Auto_Threshold&v=RELEASE&e=jar) and copy it into the ImageJ/plugins folder and either restart ImageJ or run the ' {% include bc content='Help | Update Menus' %} ' command.
+After this a new command should appear in ' {% include bc content='Image
-Adjust | Auto Local Threshold" %}'.
+| Adjust | Auto Local Threshold' %} '.

 **Fiji**: this plugin is part of the Fiji distribution, there is no need to download it.